kubernetes-sigs/aws-load-balancer-controller/docs/deploy/installation.md

     ```
     Take note of the policy ARN that is returned

-1. Create a IAM role and ServiceAccount for the AWS Load Balancer controller, use the ARN from the step above
+1. Create an IAM role and ServiceAccount for the AWS Load Balancer controller, use the ARN from the step above
     ```
     eksctl create iamserviceaccount \
     --cluster=<cluster-name> \